• 0

 Planning pruning cuts on a apple tree

-How to prune a rose easily
+How to prune a rose easily: step-by-step

-1. Remove any dead, diseased stems with sharp clean secateurs
+1. Remove any dead, diseased stems with sharp, clean secateurs

 2. Prune out any crossing stems to form an 'Open Goblet' shape